rtavenar/hdr/content/parts/01/ot.md

 plt.title('FGW Barycenter');
 ```

-These barycenters can be used for graph clustering.
+We have shown that such barycenters can be used for graph clustering.
 Finally, we have exhibited classification results for FGW embedded in a
-Gaussian kernel SVM which leads to state-of-the-art performance
+Gaussian-kernel SVM which leads to state-of-the-art performance
 (even outperforming graph
 neural network approaches) on a wide range of graph classification problems.